- What is an Institutional Review Board (IRB) and why is it necessary for research?

 - US Food and Drug Administration FAQ

-What is the purpose of each of the three University of Iowa IRBs and the external IRB?
+What is the purpose of the University of Iowa IRBs and the external IRB?
 How can I determine which IRB should review my project?

-The Office of the Vice President for Research at the University of Iowa has established three internal IRBs and has agreements with one external IRB to review all human subjects research conducted by faculty, staff, or students of the University.
-These boards, the UI’s IRB-01, IRB-02, IRB-03 and the Western Institutional Review Board (WIRB) review projects in a wide range of medical, social, and behavioral fields.
+The Office of the Vice President for Research at the University of Iowa has established three internal IRBs and has agreements with a number of external IRBs to review all human subjects research conducted by faculty, staff, or students of the University.
+These boards, the UI’s IRB-01, IRB-02, IRB-03, review projects in a wide range of medical, social, and behavioral fields.